samueltesfayegari/Scarp-It/README.md

-# Scarp-It
+# Scarpe-It
-Scrap with Sellenium, Requests and BeautifulSoap
+Scrape with Sellenium, Requests and BeautifulSoap